PaulinaMoreno/FlightSearch_API/README.md

 # FlightSearchAPI

-FlightSearchAPI works in conjunction with ScraperAPI to query each provider(e.g. "Expedia" , "Orbitz" , etc) via HTTP and   returns a merged list containing all of their results.
+FlightSearchAPI works in conjunction with ScraperAPI(company API)to query each provider(e.g. "Expedia" , "Orbitz" , etc) via HTTP and   returns a merged list containing all of their results.

  The application must:
 - Search all providers via HTTP